How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Property Transfer Tax and Fee

 A society/developer or the concerned authority determines the property transfer fee.
-Normally, it is fixed according to the property size you want to transfer.
+Typically, it is fixed according to the property size you want to transfer.

-On the other hand, property transfer tax is based on a percentage of the property’s DC value.
+Conversely, the property transfer tax is based on a percentage of the property’s DC value.

-The exact rate of fee and tax depends on the property’s location and type of the property.
-The Federal Board of Revenue regulates the matter of property taxes.
+The exact fees and taxes rate depends on the property’s location and type.
+The Federal Board of Revenue regulates property taxes.

 For instance,